Alabama’s Derrick Henry looks to join Mark Ingram as the second Crimson Tide running back to win the Heisman Trophy in the last six years.

 Once the College Football Playoff arrives, Henry should easily pass the 2,000-yard mark and is certain to cause headaches for a very solid Michigan State defense.

-By season’s end, Derrick Henry was easily the most dominant running back in college football and clearly deserving of the Heisman ceremony invitation.
+By season’s end, Derrick Henry was easily the most dominant running back in college football.
+He’s clearly deserving of the Heisman ceremony invitation.

 Derrick Henry: Individual Performances – Highs and Lows

-While Derrick Henry managed the most rushing yards and touchdowns in the country, how did he fare in games against elite competition?
+Derrick Henry managed the most rushing yards and touchdowns in the country.
+But, how did he fare in games against elite competition?
 Here’s a quick sampling of performances and statistics that stand out more than others:

 - Henry topped the 100-yard mark in 9 of 13 games, with three of the sub-100 games being against lesser opponents (Middle Tennessee, Louisiana Monroe and Charleston Southern), where he likely sat out for significant time